Lurker00/DX80-firmware/release/README.md

 iBasso uses `Microsoft YaHei` for Latin-based and Chinese characters, and `Nimbus Sans Global Bold` for the rest (Cyrillic, Japanese, Korean, Thai etc).
 It also uses pre-calculated character width tables, which (confirmed by calculations!) do not correspond to any, or any combination, of those fonts.
 Regardless of the reason iBasso went this way, the resulting texts look awful for me, and it was the primary reason for the firmware modification.

 The two fonts used by iBasso are replaced with one, which is `Roboto Condensed`, with the missing characters merged from `Arial Unicode MS`.
 Character width tables were calculated from the actual font metrics.

+Actually, `MotoyaLMaru W3 mono` is used for Japanese characters, and it also was replaced with my combined font starting from 1.3.3L2.

 ##2.
 Unused services disabled